Investing with a Catholic Heart

 CCF’s Evolution as a Catholic Investor

-We leverage our rights as a shareholder to influence the actions of corporations in order to bring about positive change and social good.
+We leverage our rights as a shareholder to influence the actions and policies of corporations to bring about positive change and social good.
 Active corporate participation includes voting proxies, writing letters to executive leadership, and drafting corporate resolutions for shareholder meetings.